 The Youth in Transition program serves homeless families by seeking to remove barriers to enrollment, attendance, transportation, and academic success.
 Families who live in any of the following situations may qualify for services:

 - Hotel or motel (i.e. no fixed/regular nighttime residence due to economic hardship)

 - Unsheltered (i.e. a car, park, public space, abandoned building, campground, bus or train station, substandard housing, or similar setting which may include lack of water or electricity; health or safety risks

 - Temporarily with another person or relatives due to economic hardship or loss of housing (i.e. eviction, inability to pay the rent, destruction of home, illness, loss of employment, etc.)

-If a family meets the above criteria, or you are an unaccompanied youth, please complete the following steps:
+If a family meets the above criteria, or you are an unaccompanied youth:

 School-Aged children have certain rights or protections under the McKinney-Vento Homeless Education Assistance Act.
 Those rights are:

 For more information about PUSD's Youth in Transition program, download the Youth in Transition brochure (also available in Spanish) and Information for Parents and Youth-Bilingual (reference only).

 If further assistance is needed, call the numbers listed below: